MahmoudSherif/study-partner-mobile/src/prd.md

 - **Why it matters**: Preserves user progress and enables long-term tracking
 - **Success criteria**: Data persists between sessions and app restarts

+### Calendar & Event Planning (New)
+- **What it does**: Provides a modern calendar interface where users can create, view, and manage study-related events including study sessions, exams, deadlines, and reminders
+- **Why it matters**: Enables proactive study planning and helps users organize their academic schedule visually
+- **Success criteria**: Events save correctly, calendar navigation is smooth, and event creation is intuitive with proper categorization

 ## Design Direction

 ### Visual Tone & Identity